Best VPS Hosting Australia (2026)

 VentraIP is one of Australia's largest domestically owned hosting companies, and their VPS product is worth considering if Australian ownership, AEST support hours, or local billing matter to your business.

-The TTFB of ~118ms from Sydney reflects the Melbourne data centre location — VentraIP doesn’t currently operate a Sydney VPS node, so Sydney visitors cop an extra hop to Melbourne and back.
-In practice this is unlikely to be perceptible to end users (18ms additional latency isn’t noticeable), but it does place VentraIP behind the Sydney-native providers in raw numbers.
+VentraIP's VPS runs from their Melbourne data centre - they don't currently operate a Sydney VPS node, so Sydney visitors take an extra cross-city hop.
+In practice that small additional latency is unlikely to be perceptible to end users, but it does place VentraIP behind the Sydney-native providers on raw network proximity.

 Pricing starts at approximately $29/mo for 1GB RAM and 25GB SSD.
 That's notably more expensive than Vultr or DigitalOcean for the same resource tier.
 You're paying for Australian ownership, local support, and the option to add cPanel - which has real value if you're migrating from shared hosting and your clients or staff are familiar with cPanel workflows.